-Following adjournment, an hor was devoted to sort "addresses" from those present.
+Following adjournment, an hour was devoted to sorting "addresses" from those present.

 It was ordered that the Secretary be paid sixty dollars a year for his services.
 The Treasurer was bonded in the amount of three thousand dollars.
 It was cut in half the next year with, "No personal bearing on the present incumbent in the office."
 One year the Treasurer posted three thousand dollars worth of his own securities in lieu of a surety bond.
 No explanation was recorded for doing so, nor any reason why it was not done in other years.

 During March they sent out another form letter inviting physicians to join the Club.
 It cited their four Receptions a year at the Bellevue.
 They called attention to their 230 members as a pleasant means to meet medical friends.
 They boasted of two thousand dollars in the treasury to provide for more permanent quarters.
 They noted, "Our present arrangements are, however, quite sufficient to our purposes."
 Thus began the dimming of the vision of owning a clubhouse.